htwg-syslab/nix-expressions/README.md

     If you add a new shell, you also need to add the derivation name in the _default.nix_ in the repository root.

 1. Try out your changes locally
-    * TODO
+    1. Use a local build of the labshell wrapper:
+        ```bash
+        steveej@steveej-laptop ✓ ~/src/htwg-syslab/nix-expressions
+        $ nix-build -A labshell --arg labshellExpressionsUpdateFromLocal true/nix/store/a8893zppmlb75lmir7czfr3mkb2r0qla-labshell
+        steveej@steveej-laptop ✓ ~/src/htwg-syslab/nix-expressions
+        $ ./result/bin/labshell
+        Spawning shell with settings:
+            flavor: 'base'
+            #!-Interpreter: 0
+        Please wait...
+        Using expressions on filesystem /home/steveej/src/htwg-syslab/nix-expressions
+        Environment initialized!
+        steveej@steveej-laptop ✓ »base@2« ~/src/htwg-syslab/nix-expressions
+        $
+        ```
+    1. Use _result/bin/labshell_ to test changes to the local repository

+### 1.6.3.
+Tests
+* If `nix-env --install ...` works for you, simply run: `./ci/complete.sh`
+* [ ] Document how to run it with `nix-build` result.

-### Contribution Policy
+### 1.6.4.
+Contribution Policy

-The master branch is protected and requires status checks.
+The master branch is protected, hence all changes must go through Pull-Requests which require status checks.